jlloyd0430/jlloyd0430/README.md

 - 👋 Hi, I’m @jlloyd0430
 - 👀 I’m interested in traditional software engineering and blockchain technology
-- 🌱 I’m currently learning JS, node.js, express.js, react.js, web design
+- 👨🏻‍💻 currently learning fullstack software development at noble desktop
-- 💞️ I’m looking to collaborate on anything to grow my portfolio
+- 💞 I’m looking to collaborate on anything to grow my portfolio
 - 📫 How to reach me jesselloyd911@gmail.com

 <!---